bazurbat/jagen/doc/Build.md

 The '--no-rebuild' option causes the command to behave similarly to 'make': it ensures that targets are up to date instead of rebuilding them unconditionally.

+The '--progress' option prints the buffered output of all build targets as soon as they complete.

 The '--follow' option allows monitoring the output from build commands in real time.
 It shows the output only for targets specified for the current build command.
 Works best when used for a single package or dependent targets because